obione86/ionic-contact-picker/README.md

 Note that if no contacts are passed the service attempts to connect to the phone using ngCordova's contact plugin.

+To select multiple contacts set the 'multiSelect' option to true; default: false To change the header bar color to suit your app colour scheme, set the headerStyle option to the desrired ionic colour e.g. positive, assertive, calm etc.
+There is no need to add the 'bar-' prefix.

 ## Default look
 ![](http://i.imgur.com/HAb5z8A.gif)